 - Stay in touch.
 Don’t forget to check in regularly to ask questions, find out if there are any issues, conduct surveys, etc.

 - Renewal: The customer will keep using your service.
-Make sure to keep an ‘open door’ and be accessible if customers need something.
+Keep an ‘open door’ and be accessible if customers need something.

 How will you keep customers from switching to a competitor?
-It may help to keep communication open, so your customers feel a connection to your company.
+It may help keep communication open so customers feel connected to your company.
 Chameleon is one company working on their customer success process and working to get a dedicated team together for this purpose.
 They suggest adding customers to a Slack channel.

 In general, the process involves:

-- Knowing the customer: Customer needs and goals vary, so it’s important to determine those upfront and work to make sure they’re accomplished.
+- Knowing the customer: Customer needs and goals vary, so it’s important to determine those upfront and work to ensure they’re accomplished.

-- Add value to communication: This may include helpful tips and ideas to enhance your customer’s experience.
+- Add value to communication: This may include helpful tips and ideas to enhance customer experience.

-- Set expectations: Be upfront with customers about what needs to be done on their end to ensure success.
+- Set expectations: Be upfront with customers about what needs to be done to ensure success.
 Celebrate when customers achieve certain milestones and goals.

 Customer Success Process Flow

-Continue to analyze how successful customers are because of your work then refine your goals to encourage better success going forward.
+Continue to analyze how successful customers are because of your work, then refine your goals to encourage better success with target customers.

-It can also be beneficial to create a customer health score, which includes:
+It can also be beneficial to create a customer health score, which includes the following: